SamuelMilla/Others-Projects/README.md

-# Pojects that i took from Youtube channels.
+# Pojects that i took from Youtube channels and WebSites.

+# I only copy the codes and don't change that much.

+# All credits in the README Inside the project folder.